Algebras of reduced $E$-Fountain semigroups and the generalized ample identity II: The generalized right ample identity

 \section{The generalized right ample identity}

-Let $S$ be a reduced $E$-Fountain semigroup which satisfies the congruence condition and let $\mathcal{C}(S)$ be its associated category.
-In \cite{Stein2021} the generalized right ample identity is defined by several equivalent definitions, one of them is the following. \begin{defn} We say that the \emph{generalized right ample identity (}or\emph{ generalized right ample condition) }holds in $S$ if the identity
+In \cite{Stein2021} the generalized right ample identity is defined by several equivalent definitions, one of them being the following. \begin{defn} Let $S$ be a reduced $E$-Fountain semigroup which satisfies the congruence condition.
+We say that the \emph{generalized right ample identity (}or\emph{ generalized right ample condition) }holds in $S$ if the identity

 holds for every $a\in S$ and $e,f\in E$.